For a better experience please change your browser to CHROME, FIREFOX, OPERA or Internet Explorer.

 • Finally, ABS has a low heat and electricity conductivity, making it ideal for items that require electrical insulation.
 It also has good impact resistance and can effectively and consistently absorb shock.

-ABS Pipes have the following properties:
+ABS Pipes have the following properties

 ABS plastic fittings are known for their structural strength.
 This makes it an excellent choice for various applications that require a robust and stiff plastic that can withstand external forces.
 It is widely utilized in applications that require structural stability, such as protective housings, camera housings, rigid packaging, and so on.